Michigan Daily Music matcher

 Identifying assumptions in the beginning can save time & effort.

-We initially drafted a survey to post on the Michigan Daily Instagram with over 30k followers only for us to realize that we did not need numbers to confirm music discovery behavior we didn't yet understand.
+I initially planned for us to draft a survey to post on the Michigan Daily Instagram with over 30k followers only for us to realize that we did not need numbers to confirm music discovery behavior we didn't yet understand.
 A survey would assume that users have a set criteria for evaluating new music and that we all we needed to do was compile a list of the most common factors, which we find to not be the case later on through interviewing.

 Advocating for team ideas means to also understand factors beyond design.